Day 271

 I believe God is Sovereign over all the circumstances in our lives and I don’t think of Him as being fair or unfair.
 I think of God as being JUST.
 And I think that He gets to define what is just and I do not.

 Trying to understand the “whys” is futile.
-Even much time spent thinking about it is an exhausting endeavor.
+Even much time spent thinking about it is exhausting.
 Trusting that our circumstances are planned and purposed from the heart and mind of a good and loving God is the only way to set aside desire for “fair” and our mind churning bewilderment.
 Life will almost certainly feel like it doesn’t make sense to us.
 But if our hope is in Truth which tells us that God is God and God is good, then we also have peace knowing He is in control.
-And, moreover, we have the promise of eternal life.

-And so today I am teaching Justin at an adorable, little desk which was “donated” by a sweet friend to my dining-room-classroom.
 He is cutting pages apart, making a “book” that is smaller than my hand yet holds the most important truths.
-I staple a “binding” and together we read, some of the words still indecipherable to Justin’s first grade reading ability, but it’s a story he knows well:
+I staple a “binding” and together we read:

 God promised the Savior for sin.
 God sent Jesus.
 Jesus died for our sin.
 Jesus rose again.
 Jesus is the Savior.
 Is Jesus your Savior?